Venue: Overture Hall

 2:30 p.m.

-Well, you are about to play a major role in determining the outcome of this concert!
-I wanted this to be a popular symphonic work, so I chose three works for you to decide on: Beethoven’s Pastorale Symphony, Dvořák’s New World Symphony, and Rimsky-Korsakov’s Scheherazade.
-I also left a chance for you to write in your own suggestion.
-It will be fun to see how this turns out.
+Our subscribers voted this summer, and the results are in!
+I wanted a popular symphonic work to be featured in the second half of these concerts, and Dvořák’s New World Symphony emerged as the winner.
 The first half of the concert opens with a fun work titled Loco by Jennifer Higdon, followed by the return of another favorite artist of mine, Steven Isserlis who has enjoyed a long and distinguished career as one of the world’s foremost cellists.
-He will perform Kabalevsky’s second cello concerto, a premiere for the MSO.
-Subscribe and VOTE! – John DeMain, Music Director
+He will perform Kabalevsky’s second cello concerto, a premiere for the MSO. – John DeMain, Music Director

 Jennifer Higdon, Loco